The HulC: Confidence Regions from Convex Hulls: Introduction

 The remainder of this article is organized as follows.
 In Section~\ref{sec:convex-hull}, we describe our assumptions and the \hulc method for constructing confidence regions for univariate and multivariate parameters.
 We compare the proposed confidence interval to Wald confidence intervals based on asymptotic Normality in terms of their widths.
 We also compare to the bootstrap and subsampling in terms of applicability.
 In Section~\ref{sec:applications-parametric-models}, we discuss the applicability of the \hulc to some standard examples where limiting distributions are well-understood but constructing valid confidence sets can still be challenging; the examples we consider include mean and median estimation, Binomial proportion estimation, and parameter estimation in exponential families.
 Our method involves an assumption on the median bias of the estimators under consideration.
 In Section~\ref{sec:adaptive-convex-hull}, we describe the \ahulc which estimates the median bias using subsampling.
 Interestingly, in contrast to directly using subsampling for constructing a confidence set, the \ahulc does not require knowledge of the rate of convergence.
 In Section~\ref{sec:applications-nonparametric-models}, we provide some applications of the \ahulc to nonparametric models including shape constrained regression.
 In Section~\ref{sec:unimodality-lanke}, we provide an extension, called the \uhulcnospace, based on the assumption of unimodality.
-Between our asymmetry assumption and unimodality assumption, we believe that many challenging confidence set construction problems based on independent observations are solved.
-Finally, in Section~\ref{sec:conclusions}, we summarize the article and discuss some future directions.
-Throughout the article, we focus on the pointwise validity (as in~\cite{politis1994large}) of our confidence region and uniform validity will be the focus of a companion article.
+Between our {median bias} assumption and unimodality assumption, we believe that many challenging confidence set construction problems based on independent observations are solved. {In Section~\ref{subsec:multivariate}, we briefly discuss the application of \hulc for multivariate parameters/functionals.} Finally, in Section~\ref{sec:conclusions}, we summarize the article and discuss some future directions.
+Throughout the article, we focus on the pointwise validity (as in~\cite{politis1994large}) of our confidence region{, where we treat the distribution of the data as fixed, as the sample size increases.
+Some preliminary results on uniform validity of \hulc are presented in~\cite{kuchibhotlamedian}. }